 37: Keep Microfiber Cloths Handy

 Microfiber cloths are an essential tool for cleaning the house - one that professional cleaners always have in their arsenal.
-Not only are microfiber cleaning cloths ideal for picking up small specks of dust and dirt, but they also make a great washcloth in a pinch.
+Not only are microfiber cleaning cloths ideal for picking up specks of dust and dirt, but they also make a great washcloth in a pinch.

 Microfiber cloths are superior to sponges and washcloths for most forms of cleaning.
 This is because they dry out more quickly than sponges and can go into the washer like rags.
 Of course, if you choose to use them dry, they're a great way to polish shiny surfaces like glass.

 38: Scrub Tile Floors